Hadokane/CI_PP1_Oversights/README.md

 These ideas have been postponed for future updates and refinement.

 - Shows Page
     - A list of upcoming shows is added at the top.
-Currently, the band are recording music and has nothing upcoming.
+Currently, the band are recording music and have no upcoming events.
 As such this section won't be included in this initial sprint.
-An alert can be included to redirect attention toward their Facebook page.
+An alert can be included to redirect attention towards their Facebook page.
 Shows can be announced on short notice, so the viewers benefit more from finding this information on an external social platform.
-    - Add [Pagination](https://getbootstrap.com/docs/5.2/components/pagination/) to the Gallery section as more gigs are played.
+    - Add [Pagination](https://getbootstrap.com/docs/5.2/components/pagination/) to the Gallery section as more gigs are played to stop the page growing to long.
 - Music Page
-    - As the band are working on releasing their follow-up EP, a new section can be added to the music page for users to select an EP before then taking them to the current article-styled page, specific to that user's selection.
+    - As the band are working on releasing their follow-up EP, a new section can be added to the music page for users to select which EP they want information on, before then taking them to the selected article-style page.
     - The hierarchy of importance would be adhered to here.
-Albums would follow a categorical release pattern, with newer releases first.
+Albums would follow a categorical release pattern, with newer releases shown first.

 [Back to top ↑](#the-oversights---band-website)